husjon/quartz/content/posts/Hacking into things.md

 This shows us that the root user is running the commands and we're already in.
 The only thing to do is to change the password of the root user.

-What we've done in this example is what's called Remote Code Execution (RCE) or Code Injection.
+What we've done in this example is what's called Remote Code Execution (RCE) or Command Line Injection.